Test your French level here! Find your French proficiency level with our free French CEFR test below.

 - Can you use any tools (dictionary, verb conjugator, smartphone) during the test?

-Ace your French proficiency tests with Kwiziq French
+Ace your French test with Kwiziq French!

 Here’s an overview of how our comprehensive language learning programme works: